YunoHost-Apps/onlyoffice_ynh/README.md

 [![Install OnlyOffice with YunoHost](https://install-app.yunohost.org/install-with-yunohost.png)](https://install-app.yunohost.org/?app=onlyoffice)

+### Branch

+1. Master = Is stable and work version

+2. Beta = Beta is version for multi-instances (add possibility to install on same domain as nextcloud) and have YNH version

 ### Installing guide

  1. App can be installed by YunoHost **admin web-interface** or by **running following command**: